kubernetes-sigs/wg-policy-prototypes/whitepaper/kubernetes-policy-management.md

 ## Roadmap

 This document is intended to be a living document that will be updated as Kubernetes evolves.

-To contribute, or discuss proposals and ideas, join the [Kubernetes Policy Working Group](https://github.com/kubernetes/community/tree/master/wg-policy).
+To discuss proposals and ideas, or contribute in any other way, join the [Kubernetes Policy Working Group](https://github.com/kubernetes/community/tree/master/wg-policy).

+For any suggestions or corrections email the Kubernetes Policy Working Group at [kubernetes-wg-policy@googlegroups.com](mailto:kubernetes-wg-policy@groups.google.com) or reach out on our [slack channel](http://slack.k8s.io/#wg-policy).